haoisky/INTPROG-Exercise-4/README.md

-# INTPROG - Exercise-2
+# INTPROG - Exercise-4
-Exercise #2 - HTML/CSS/Javascript/PHP
+Exercise #4 - Use GET and POST using your PHP website created before.